 Export Data — Use to export the data in the table to a file either in .csv or .xlxs format (available formats may vary).
 Import results are sent to your email.

 Sort Data — By default, data in tables is sorted in ascending order by the first column.
 To sort a field, click the column header.
 When sorting is ascending, an upward arrow appears next to the column name.
 When sorting is descending, a downward arrow appears.

 Refresh — Use to refresh the data displayed in the table and retrieve the latest details

 Reset — Use to clear the table customization and return to default settings.
 Reset applies to all filters, records per page, and sorting changes you have made.

 Grid Settings — Use to define which columns to show in the table.

 Some fields that an entity has may be unavailable as columns in the table.
-The list of available fields is defined by the system administrator.
+The system administrator defines the list of available fields.
 If you are the system administrator, see the description for the Show on Grid field in the Advanced Entity Field Properties topic.

 Filters — Use to show/hide filters to select specific items to be displayed in the table.
 More information on filters is provided in the Filters section below.

 The default settings define whether to paginate data in tables, how many items to show per page, and what maximum number of pages can be shown.
 They also define whether the top of the table is locked so you can see the page name, data headers, etc., when you scroll.
 Usually, these settings are defined by the system administrator for the whole Oro application.

 Filters are used when you need to quickly pick out the records you need from the entire data pool.